Vanishing of $\ell^2$-Betti numbers of locally compact groups as an invariant of coarse equivalence: Introduction

 \subsubsection{Structure of the paper}

 We review the necessary basics of $\ell^2$-Betti numbers and continuous cohomology in Section~\ref{sec: continuous cohomology}.
 In Section~\ref{sec: coarse cohomology} we define coarse $\ell^2$-cohomology for lcsc groups and show that it is isomorphic to continuous cohomology.
-In Section~\ref{sec: quasiisometry} we conclude the proof of Theorem~\ref{thm: main}.
+In Section~\ref{sec: quasiisometry} we conclude the proof of Theorem~\ref{thm: main} and discuss what fails for non-unimodular groups.